dannagle/PacketSender/README.md

   --rate <Hertz>            Intense traffic.
 Rate.
 Ignored in bps option.
   --usdelay <microseconds>  Intense traffic.
 Resend delay.
 Used if rate is 0.
                             Ignored in bps option.
+  --max                     Intense traffic.
+Run as fast as possible.

 Arguments:
   address                   Destination address/URL.
 Optional for saved packet.